MA in Molecular Biology, Cell Biology & Biochemistry

 Master’s with a Scholarly Review Paper

 For a non-research MA, a scholarly review paper covering a topic agreed upon with the student’s advisor is required.
-The paper is evaluated and requires approval from the student’s MA committee, consisting of at least three faculty, of whom at least two must be members of the MCBB program.
+The paper is evaluated and requires approval from the student’s MA committee, consisting of at least two faculty who are members of the MCBB program.
 Students normally enroll in GRS MB 701/702 as credit for scholarly thesis work.